Parent Loan Undergraduate Student (PLUS) Loan Information

 This process includes a PLUS Application and a Master Promissory Note (MPN).
 The MPN is a legal document in which you promise to repay your loan(s) and any accrued interest and fees to the Department.
 It also explains the terms and conditions of your loan(s).
 To complete MPN, you will be required to use your Department of Education-issued PIN (not your child's).
 If you do not have a PIN, you may request one from the official PIN site.

-TSTC Waco requires pre-approval prior to certifying a PLUS loan.
+TSTC Waco requires pre-approval prior to originating a PLUS.
 Parent Loans are divided equally and are disbursed every semester.
-Parents are required to get approved or denied every academic year.
+Parents are required to apply for the PLUS every academic year whether the loan is approved or denied based on the credit check.

-The TSTC Financial Aid Office will certify the loan for the maximum for which the parent is eligible and will notify the student through a new award letter.
+If the parent’s credit is approved...the TSTC Financial Aid Office will originate the loan for the amount that the parent requested, not to exceed the maximum for which the parent is eligible, and will notify the student through a new award letter.
 The parent may reduce the loan amount by contacting the Financial Aid Office.
 The loan funds will be applied to the student’s account.
 Any charges owed to TSTC Waco will be deducted and a refund check will be mailed to the parent.
 Any remaining loan funds must be used for educational expenses.